3D Secure Liability Shift

 - ECI 06: Attempted

-The Visa fraud chargeback liability shift provided with 3DS does not apply under the following conditions:
+The Visa fraud chargeback liability shift provided with 3DS does NOT apply under the following conditions:

 Other Resources

-Updated 8 days ago
+Updated 6 days ago